SCANDAN-Team/.github/profile/README.md

 # SCANDAN Project

+## Project Description

+The SCANDAN project aims to [todo what we put public here]

 ## Onboarding

-Get authorisation (todo how to)

-Checkout the [Environment Setup repository](https://github.com/WP-Teams/Environment_Setup) to access Safe Haven and setup your environment.
+Checkout the [Environment Setup repository](https://github.com/WP-Teams/Environment_Setup) to start.

-## Data Description

-Dicom format, ...

 ## Projects